-STEP 1) Watch this short amateur-video on his Biography & take down some notes – in Evernote or your notebook.
-Read his biography in your textbook page 351 and integrate that text with the new info you got in the video.
+STEP 1) Watch these videos on his Biography & take down some notes – in Evernote or your notebook.
+Read his biography in your textbook page 185 and integrate that text with the new info you got in the video.

 STEP 2) As regards his life and his relationship with A.Bosie that ended up with him being arrested and sentenced to two years’ hard labour (lavori forzati) watch the scene of Wilde’s famous monologue on “love that dare not speak its name” during the trial, taken from the movie Wilde (1997) starring Stephen Frye.

 “The Love that dare not speak its name in this century is such a great affection of an elder for a younger man as there was between David and Jonathan, such as Plato made the very basis of his philosophy, and such as you find in the sonnets of Michelangelo and Shakespeare.
 It is that deep, spiritual affection that is as pure as it is perfect.
 It dictates and pervades great works of art like those of Shakespeare and Michelangelo, and those two letters of mine, such as they are.
 It is in this century misunderstood, so much misunderstood that it may be described as the “Love that dare not speak its name,” and on account of it I am placed where I am now.
 It is beautiful, it is fine, it is the noblest form of affection.
 There is nothing unnatural about it.
 It is intellectual, and it repeatedly exists between an elder and a younger man, when the elder man has intellect, and the younger man has all the joy, hope and glamour of life before him.
 That it should be so, the world does not understand.
 The world mocks at it and sometimes puts one in the pillory (alla gogna) for it.”